Place the brisket in a large glass dish.

 Prepare the smoker and preheat it to 225°F. Once preheated, put the brisket on the smoker racks, placing it fat side down.

 Insert an electric meat thermometer in the side of the thickest part of the center of the meat and close the smoker.

 Let it smoke low and slow, never letting the internal smoker temperature get above 250°F.

 When you get to the point where your meat has about 2 to 3 hours left to smoke (it should be somewhere around 165°F) what you want to do is pull the brisket out of the smoker and double wrap it with heavy duty aluminum foil.
 This will help maintain the internal heat and help get past the stall.
 Wrap it tight.
 The tighter the better.

 Insert the meat thermometer back into the brisket, place it back in the smoker, and continue to let it smoke until your meat reaches an internal temperature of 185°F.

 From there, remove the meat from the smoker leaving it wrapped in the aluminum foil.

 Take the meat still wrapped in aluminum foil and wrap it again in a large beach towel.

-Take the wrapped meat and wrap it again in a beach towel.
-Pull out a large empty cooler and place your wrapped brisket in the cooler to rest for about 1 to 2 hours.
+Place the wrapped brisket in a large empty cooler, close the lid, and let it rest for 2 hours.
 This process really helps make the brisket juicy and more tender.